RossellaFonzetti/EPOS_TUTORIAL_EGU2025/README.md

 •⁠  ⁠*Rossella Fonzetti* – EPOS, INGV rossella.fonzetti@ingv.it

-•⁠  ⁠*Daniele Bailo* – EPOS, INGV daniele.bailo@invg.it
+•⁠  ⁠*Daniele Bailo* – EPOS, INGV daniele.bailo@ingv.it

 For any questions or feedback, feel free to open an [issue](https://github.com/RossellaFonzetti/EPOS_TUTORIAL_EGU2025/issues) or contact us directly.